 During service, she also takes part in server Naval operations like Operation Aman of Sri Lanka to support Indian Peace Keeping Force ( IPKF ).
 Operation Cactus to deal with hostages situation in the Maldives and Operation Crowsnest off Lakshadweep.

-Other than a military operation, she took part in various relief operation like Odisha Coast in 1999 when the cyclone hit Odisha and post Tsunami in Andaman & Nicobar Islands in 2004.
+Other than a military operation, she took part in various relief operations like Odisha Coast in 1999 when the cyclone hit Odisha and post Tsunami in Andaman & Nicobar Islands in 2004.
 The ship also served in a HADR mission when the earthquake in Jakarta.

-INS Rajput is the first Indian Naval Ship to be affiliated with Indian Army regiment, the Rajput Regiment.
+INS Rajput is the first Indian Naval Ship to be affiliated with the Indian Army regiment, the Rajput Regiment.

 “In her glorious service to the nation, the ship has been helmed by 31 Commanding Officers.
 The ship since its commissioning has sailed a distance of over 7,87,194 nautical miles which is equivalent to navigating around the world 36.5 times and 3.8 times the distance from Earth to Moon.” – Indian Navy Statement

 Depiction: Head Protector and Crossed Spears